BOARD OF DIRECTORS & STAFF

-Why FFA: For me, it’s about helping others.
+Why SDFRA: For me, it’s about helping others.

 Person Who Inspires You the Most: My sister Courtney, she has inspired me since childhood.
 Overcoming obstacles and not using excuses to hold her back.
 She sets a goal and executes it.

 How Do You Give Back: I volunteer my time at the San Diego 9/11 Stair Climb event. and others.
 I built and created the #SDFD Mustache Bash event, and 100% of the funds raised support the CAPP program.
 I also am involved in the SDFD Cadet Program.
 I am helping to mentor our youth to obtain their dreams of becoming a firefighter.

 Something About Myself: I love my fiancé Chelsea and our dog, Kirby.
 Our main passion is to travel and see the world!